Switzerland, a land of asylum? The word of the witnesses As part of Switzerland’s presidency of the International Holocaust Remembrance Alliance

 Hosted by Perrine Kervran, journalist, France Culture.

-Attention, this event being full, the remaining seats are located in the retransmission room.
+Please note, as this event is fully booked, the remaining seats are located in the broadcasting room.

 Free entry by reservation

-Other events in the framework of Switzerland’s presidency of the International Holocaust Remembrance Alliance
+Other events in the framework of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance